 8) VIDEO CALLS

 Once upon a time, it is science fiction for people to be able to see and talk to each other through a mobile device as if they are right in front of each other.
 But today, science fiction became true with computers.
-Skype, Whatsapp, Facebook Messenger, Google Duo, Apple Facetime – These apps all allow you to do video chat, in real-time.
+There are many apps that allow us to do video chap in real-time – Skype, Whatsapp, Facebook Messenger, Google Duo, and Apple Facetime.

 9) IMAGE AND VIDEO MESSAGING

-Similar to text and audio messaging, video messaging involves recording a small video clip of yourself, then sending it across the Internet.
+Similar to text and audio messaging, video messaging involves recording a short video clip of yourself, then sending it across the Internet.

 10) VIRTUAL REALITY (VR) CHAT ROOMS